-The province of Ontario has announced that three communities will be participating in the new Ontario Regional Immigration pilot.
+Three communities are participating in the new Ontario Regional Immigration pilot.
 The communities of Chatham-Kent, Cornwall and Belleville/Quinte West were selected based on their labour needs and the size of their populations.

-This new Canadian immigration program could create exciting new opportunities for potential immigrants looking for a way to make Ontario their new home.
-While limited information has been released at this point, Ontario has stated that the program is intended to create “innovative approaches to bring highly skilled immigrants to smaller communities.”
+This new Canadian immigration program is creating exciting new opportunities for potential immigrants looking for a way to make Ontario their new home.
+Ontario has stated that the program is intended to create “innovative approaches to bring highly skilled immigrants to smaller communities.”

-The Ontario Regional Immigration Pilot: What we know so far
+The Ontario Regional Immigration Pilot: How were communities selected?

 Following a consultation phase with several communities, Ontario released the names of the three communities chosen for this phase: Chatham-Kent, Cornwall and Belleville/Quinte West.